Academic Catalog

 Offered: Fall, Every Year

-HLSC-325 Leadership in Public Health (4 Credits)
+HLSC-325 Health Leadership and Management (4 Credits)

-Prerequisite(s): ISHLSC-285
+Prerequisite(s): HLSC-285

 HLSC-360 Physical Activity and Health (4 Credits)